Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Results

-Specifically, some participants seem having made a personal connection with the chatbot. \begin{quote} \textit{``You are my new best friend Juji!''} \end{quote} \begin{quote} \textit{``the whole time i was doing this survey it felt like i was talking to a friend and sharing the same common ground. i loved that i wish it didnt have to end"} \end{quote} \begin{quote} \textit{``you were great, Juji ... i love you''} \end{quote} Some simply enjoyed their chat with Juji and had a good time. \begin{quote} \textit{``I have enjoyed our chat and hope you have a great 4th of July''} \end{quote} \begin{quote} \textit{``I had an amazing time!
-Juji is AWESOME and darn charming!''} \end{quote} \begin{quote} \textit{``very dynamic and very fluid conversation you have great quality thanks''} \end{quote} Some thought the chatbot is super smart and cool. \begin{quote} \textit{``You're cool, bro''} \end{quote} \begin{quote} \textit{``are u really a robot''} \end{quote} And others considered the chatbot survey was fun and the best survey experience they ever had. \begin{quote} \textit{``This was the most fun I've had ever taking a survey, I absolutely loved it.
+One third of participants seemed to have made a personal connection with the chatbot. \begin{quote} \textit{``You are my new best friend Juji!''} \end{quote} \begin{quote} \textit{``the whole time i was doing this survey it felt like i was talking to a friend and sharing the same common ground. i loved that i wish it didnt have to end"} \end{quote} \begin{quote} \textit{``you were great, Juji ... i love you''} \end{quote} 43\% of participants simply enjoyed their chat with Juji and had a good time. \begin{quote} \textit{``I have enjoyed our chat and hope you have a great 4th of July''} \end{quote} \begin{quote} \textit{``I had an amazing time!
+Juji is AWESOME and darn charming!''} \end{quote} \begin{quote} \textit{``very dynamic and very fluid conversation you have great quality thanks''} \end{quote} Some thought the chatbot is super smart and cool. \begin{quote} \textit{``You're cool, bro''} \end{quote} \begin{quote} \textit{``are u really a robot''} \end{quote} About a quarter of participants considered the chatbot survey was fun and the best survey experience they ever had. \begin{quote} \textit{``This was the most fun I've had ever taking a survey, I absolutely loved it.
 Please do more in the future, it was a fresh experience!''} \end{quote} \begin{quote} \textit{``This was one of the most entertaining surveys ive done.
 Great Job at making it not boring like others.''} \end{quote} \begin{quote} \textit{``I have been doing surveys for years now, and this by far is probably the best format that I have ever seen, this actually was a very good experience.''} \end{quote} \begin{quote} \textit{"i like this type of survey experience it makes it more personal and fun Thanks for chatting Juji"} \end{quote} Among just a couple of negative comments, one was complaining about the reward s/he would receive for taking this survey.

 \begin{quote} \textit{``the gift sucked, thought it would be something gaming related or a small gift card''} \end{quote} The other negative comment stated: \begin{quote} \textit{``I would prefer to not have an ai for a survey''} \end{quote}